 SSO setup connects your Identity Provider to Frontify.
 This way all employees in the Active Directory can log in to Frontify with their SSO credentials and without having to be invited.
-Your IT department can limit access, however, and only allow certain user groups to log in to Frontify with SAML, instead of your entire company's Active Directory.
+Your IT department can limit access, however, and only allow certain user groups to log in to Frontify with SAML or OpenID, instead of your entire company's Active Directory.
 For example, the user group 'engineering' might not have access, while 'design' would be granted access.

 Note: The Frontify user list will not pull in all Identity Provider users automatically.
 Users will only appear on the Frontify usage page after they have logged in for the first time.

 2. Frontify Smart Groups

 You are probably already familiar with Frontify User Groups.
 Individual users are manually added to these groups.